Actively Recruiting

 You may qualify if you...

-- Persons with a lesion of the central nervous system (stroke, incomplete spinal cord injury, acquired brain injury) admitted to or receiving outpatient therapy at the Ghent University hospital rehabilitation center
+- Persons with central nervous system lesions such as stroke, incomplete spinal cord injury, or acquired brain injury admitted or treated as outpatients at Ghent University hospital rehabilitation center

-- Able to walk independently for at least 6 minutes without assistance (Functional ambulation category 3 or higher)
+- Ability to walk independently for at least 6 minutes without assistance (Functional Ambulation Category 3 or higher)

 You will not qualify if you...

-- Severe orthopedic trauma or acute trauma of the lower limbs affecting walking
+- Severe orthopedic trauma or acute lower limb trauma affecting walking

 - Severe cardio-pulmonary disorders requiring monitoring during exercise